AleNarder/WebRTC-videoconference/packages/sfu-client/README.md

 # WebRTC SFU CLIENT

-A WebRTC client for simple videochat applications
+A WebRTC client for simple videochat applications built with Vue.js